 Heat

 Too much or too little heat.
 That is the question.
 Dubia roaches can handle temperatures down into the 60’s and even 50’s (Fahrenheit).
-They won’t breed there but they won’t die either.
+They won’t breed there, but they won’t die either.
 They just kind of maintain forever at low temperatures, lingering and not growing.
 But they do survive.
 Alternatively, while B. dubia can handle higher temperatures than other species (pdf) (external link), anything above about 90ºF seems to start causing problems.
 Then there is the connection between heat, humidity, and all of the associated problems working against the captive breeding of tropical roaches.

 Chemicals

 Think about what products, if any, could have come in contact with your roaches.
-Keep in mind that it doesn’t take much and that chemicals often persist in the home long after they’re applied.
+Keep in mind that it doesn’t take much and that chemicals often persist in the home long after use.
 Have you used flea spray or powder in your home recently?
 If not, is there any chance there may be some residue inside your vacuum cleaner?
 Did you empty your vacuum cleaner bag recently?
 Do you use bleach or other household cleaning chemicals on items that come in contact with your roaches?
 Did you fumigate your home either professionally or with a “bug bomb” in the last year?
 How about your neighbors?
-Have you ever sprayed a roach killing spray in your home?
+Have you ever sprayed a roach-killing spray in your home?
 You would be amazed how quickly old residue from a bug spray kills roaches.
 We have no idea how long that stuff lingers, but it is at least in the range of “months” and perhaps longer.

 Mitigating damage: what to do

-The following “actions” are split into two areas: “general” and “targeted”.
+The following “actions” are split into two areas: “general” and “targeted.”
 General actions are a good idea no matter what turns out to be happening in your colony, and whatever the cause of the die-off (if there is one).

 General actions